How Small Business Owners Can Teach Their Employees About Cybersecurity_Young Man holding cell phone with coworkers in background

 There’s little difference between out-of-date antivirus protection and expired security software.
 Malicious exploits are constantly updated to thwart increasingly sophisticated security software.
 Failure to update these programs can open companies up to serious threats, such as ransomware.

-Company policies should not only encourage workers to maintain up-to-date software on their work devices but also their personal computers.
+Company policies should encourage workers to maintain up-to-date software on their work devices and personal computers.
 IT stakeholders should consider scheduling updates on a regular basis so this process becomes formalized and routine.

 Any technology not managed by the IT department is known as shadow IT.
 Examples range from software installed on company computers to personal devices connected to the company Wi-Fi network.
 For instance, if an employee were to install unauthorized file management software on a computer, it could serve as a potential gateway for hackers.